FraMuCoder/PyClASVi/doc/PyClASVi_usage.md

 * Source code toolbar
     * `[Cursor]`

-      Click this to see position and hole range of the cursor in source code.
+      Click this to see position and whole range of the cursor in source code.

       This is the default after selecting a cursor.